KQM-git/TCL/docs/evidence/characters/electro/keqing.md

 **Evidence and Methodology:**

-By use of the graying of the character bench, elemental Skill, and Elemental Burst as keyframes, total frames and MV/s are calculated.
+By use of the graying of the character bench, Elemental Skill, and Elemental Burst as keyframes, total frames and MV/s are calculated.

 All Talent % Taken at T6